 That’s where the cloud comes in.
 With software-based tools such as advanced analytics, operators can use data to help predict and address likely churn events.
-In particular, the ability to process vast amounts of data from multiple sources – social media, the network, call centre interactions and various other internal systems – to produce actionable customer experience statistics is key.
+In particular, the ability to process vast amounts of data from multiple sources – social media, the network, call center interactions, and various other internal systems – to produce actionable customer experience statistics is key.

-By pinpointing which customers might churn and when, operators can seize the opportunity to step in and address issues which may be bothering them.
-One option, he said, might be to offer them a customised rate plan which appeals to their particular usage pattern, reducing the likelihood that they will switch operators.
+By pinpointing which customers might churn and when, operators can seize the opportunity to step in and address issues that may be bothering them.
+One option, he said, might be to offer them a customized rate plan which appeals to their particular usage pattern, reducing the likelihood that they will switch operators.

 We have made multiple acquisitions this year and now NewNet continues to add to our growing and extensive solutions portfolio.
 Now we are very well placed to serve the global telecommunications software market, from the smallest to the largest of companies.
 The acquisition of NewNet will significantly strengthen our portfolio in the area of innovative mobile communications and customer service, and we are delighted to bring both NewNet and its customers into the ZephyrTel family.ZephyrTel CEO, Mike Shinya

 Head in the clouds